ADI-0519/Equal-Weight-S-500-Index-Fund/README.md

-# 📊 Equal-Weight S&P 500 Index Fund Calculator
+# Equal-Weight S&P 500 Index Fund Calculator

-This Python script helps you build an **equal-weighted S&P 500 portfolio** by calculating how many shares of each stock to purchase based on a user-defined total portfolio value.
+This Python script builds an **equal-weighted S&P 500 portfolio** by calculating how many shares of each stock to purchase based on a user-defined total portfolio value.

 ---